michaelkhela/PLS_Automation/README.md

    - Verify the correct IDs, arms, and visits.
    - Check for `-999` values and confirm they make sense.
 4. If correct, click **Import Data**.

-### 5. Update the BRIDGE_FRAXA_Data_Tracker
-- Mark `Verified` in the PLS column for all imported participants.
-- This ensures clarity for future assessments.

 ---

 ## Notes